mvolkmann/MyUnixEnv/notes/VueComparedToSvelte.md

 Both can use Jest, Cypress, and Storybook.

-Both can use ESLint and Prettier
+Both can use ESLint and Prettier.